Privacy Policy

 E-mail/Text Messaging

-Y accept full responsibility for logical and physical security of your email and text system and for notifying us of changes to your email address or mobile phone numbers.
-Consequently QMC disclaim any responsibility or liability and you agree to indemnify us for unauthorised access to your email or text messages or unauthorised viewing of information sent by us.
-By signing this enrolment form you are acknowledging your responsibilities.
+There may be times QMC texts or emails patients clinical information, including test results.
+As a patient, I accept full responsibility for logical and physical security of my email and text system and for notifying QMC of changes to my email address or mobile phone numbers.
+Consequently, QMC disclaims any responsibility or liability and I agree to indemnify QMC for unauthorised access to my email or text messages or unauthorised viewing of information sent by QMC.
+By signing this enrolment form, I am acknowledging my responsibilities.

 Marketing and Communications

-When you provide us with your email address—whether through registration, appointment booking, or other interactions—we may use it to send you communications relevant to your care and engagement with our practice.
+When I provide my email address to the practice—whether through registration, appointment booking, or other interactions—I understand it may be used to send me communications relevant to my care and engagement with the practice.
 These may include:

 • Health‑related updates or information

-• Information about new/existing services or changes to our practice
+• Information about new or existing services or changes to the practice

-• Occasional messages that may support your wellbeing or inform you about relevant offerings
+• Occasional messages that may support my wellbeing or inform me about relevant offerings

-We may also use information about your interactions with our website and digital platforms to deliver targeted health-related advertisements on social media platforms such as Facebook or Instagram.
-This helps ensure that the content you see is relevant to your interests and needs.
+I understand that information about my interactions with the practice’s website and digital platforms may also be used to deliver targeted healthrelated advertisements to me on social media platforms such as Facebook or Instagram, to help ensure the content I see is relevant to my interests and needs.

-All communications include clear opt-out options, and you can manage your preferences at any time by contacting us or adjusting your settings on the respective platforms.
+I understand that all communications include clear optout options, and that I can manage my preferences at any time by contacting the practice or by adjusting my settings on the relevant platforms.

-We do not sell or share your personal information with third parties for their own marketing purposes.
+I understand that my personal information will not be sold or shared with third parties for their own marketing purposes.

 Retention of patient identifying documents

-As part of our enrolment process, Queenstown Medical Centre may request copies of personal identification and visa-related documentation to verify a patient's eligibility for publicly funded healthcare.
-When we do collect this documentation, it is for the lawful purpose of confirming eligibility and supporting quality control and auditing processes.
-In accordance with the Privacy Act 2020 and the Health Information Privacy Code 2020, these documents are securely stored within our patient management system, accessible only to authorised QMC staff.
-The documents are also securely stored within our enrolment portal for a limited number of days.
-We ensure these documents are protected against unauthorised access, use, or disclosure, as required under Rule 5 of the Code.
+I understand that, in accordance with the Privacy Act 2020 and the Health Information Privacy Code 2020, these documents are securely stored within the patient management system and are accessible only to authorised QMC staff.
+I also understand that these documents are securely stored within the enrolment portal for a limited number of days.
+The practice ensures that my documents are protected against unauthorised access, use, or disclosure, as required under Rule 5 of the Code.

 What about "cookies"?